xmatea/EVA/README.md

 ```
 pip install -e .
 ```
-The above command will install a build of EVA which will update automatilly as changes are made.
+The above command will install a build of EVA which will update automatically as changes are made.
 EVA will not run unless there is a build present.

 Once this is done you can start EVA by running `MainWindow.py` in src/EVA.